heptarch/heptarch.github.io/projects.md

 ### 2.2 <a href="#tbc">Between the tower and the boardroom</a><a id="sec-2-2" name="sec-2-2"></a>

-The Institute for Advanced Study has more material security, more on-paper ivory tower-freedom, than one could poke a tenured chair at.
+The Institute for Advanced Study has more material security, more on-paper freedom, more soaring ivory tower, than one could poke a tenured chair at.
 But its successful faculty and bright young postdocs are there postselection (what they did before they arrived) and preselection